Setting up a SESAR User Account

 ezDMP is an online service that helps you create Data Management Plans that can be incorporated into your National Science Foundation Grant Applications

-Labelling Samples
+Labeling Samples

 The IGSN can be used as a label for samples that allows for unambiguous naming and persistent access to information about the sample.
 MySESAR provides label printing services that contain the sample name, IGSN, QR code linking to the sample metadata profile page and customizable additional metadata fields.
 Information on how to print labels can be found here.
-Preregistering IGSNs and printing labels before field work is an effective way to ensure unambiguous tracking and metadata assignment from the moment the samples are collected.

 Citing IGSNs in Publications

-SESAR asks its users to include IGSNs in their manuscripts.
+SESAR² asks its users to include IGSNs in their manuscripts.
 This allows publishers to link the IGSN sample metadata profile pages to the manuscript.
 Tagging IGSNs in manuscripts aligns with the National Science Foundations commitment to FAIR data as well as publishers such as AGU, GSA, Wiley, Elsevier, Copernicus.

 Use the following syntax to tag an IGSN